Apply for or renew a Blue Badge

 It is not for people with occasional or temporary difficulties, such as a broken leg or other injury.

 The easiest way to apply is online through the DirectGov website.

 Or you can apply directly to us.
-Call us at Sandwell Council ASSIST on 0845 352 2266*, between 8am and 8pm Monday to Friday.
+Call us the Sandwell Enquiry Team on 0121 569 2266, between 9am and 5.30pm Monday to Thursday, and 9am to 5pm on Fridays.
 We will do an assessment over the phone.

 You will need to tell us:

 - the name and address of doctor or other health professional to contact about your condition

 - the car registration number of the two cars you will be most likely to use the badge in (although you can use the badge in any car)

 After the call we will write to you asking for any further information, evidence and proof of identification we need.